Tours: Post-war developments

-Jean Germain, a member of the Socialist Party, became Mayor in 1995 and made debt reduction his priority.
-Ten years later, his economic management was regarded as much wiser than that of his predecessor due to the financial stability of the city returning.
-However, the achievements of Jean Germain were criticized by the municipal opposition for a lack of ambition.
-There were no large building projects instituted under his double mandate.
-This position is disputed by those in power, who affirm their policy of concentrating on the quality of life, as evidenced by urban restoration, the development of public transport and cultural activities.
+Jean Germain, a member of the Socialist Party, became mayor in 1995 and made debt reduction his priority.
+Ten years later, his economic management was regarded as much wiser than that of his predecessor because of the financial stability of the city returning.
+However, his achievements were criticised by the municipal opposition for a lack of ambition.
+There were no large building projects instituted under his two terms.
+That position is disputed by those in power, who affirm their policy of concentrating on the quality of life, as evidenced by urban restoration, the development of public transport and cultural activities.

 Climate

 Tours has an oceanic climate that is very mild for such a northern latitude.
 Summers are influenced by its inland position, resulting in frequent days of 25 C or warmer, whereas winters are kept mild by Atlantic air masses.
+The entire valley between Orlans and Angers is famous for the luminosity of its air and for its fabulous châteaux, most of them Renaissance (over 600 between Orlans and Angers).